 This section will be evaluated on the basis of the panoramic radiograph; the IBO recognizes the limitations of this method to clearly evaluate root alignment in the upper canine/first bicuspid and the lower canine/lateral areas.
 The IBO standard is parallel roots with a slight distal angulation.
-Any tooth which deviates from this parallel relation will incur a 1-point deduction per tooth (except the above-mentioned areas); any area where there is root contact will incur a 2 point deduction to a maximum 4 point deduction in this section.
+Any tooth which deviates from this parallel relation will incur a 1-point deduction per tooth (except the above-mentioned areas); any area where there is root contact will incur a 2 point deduction in this section.